KFRC-FM: Simulcast of KCBS

 On October 27, 2008, at 7:40 a.m., after playing "Don't Stop Believin'" by Journey, and a 6 1/2-minute montage of famous events and songs from the 20th century, CBS Radio replaced KFRC's Classic Hits format with a simulcast of its all news AM station, KCBS.
-KFRC continues to broadcast classic hits on KFRC-FM HD2.
+KFRC continued to broadcast classic hits on KFRC-FM HD2.
 The station's calls were not converted to KCBS-FM, because its Los Angeles sister adult hits station on 93.1 holds those calls, and Nielsen Audio's Portable People Meter ratings system does not require call letter verification by panelists.
-CBS Radio retained the calls to keep control of the historic callsign rather than risk having another Bay Area station take them and trade on their nine-decade heritage in the area.
-KFRC's call letters are only mentioned in form of station identification as "KCBS-AM, KFRC-FM and HD1, San Francisco, Oakland, San Jose" at :59 past the hour.
+Additionally, CBS Radio opted to keep control of the historic callsign rather than risk having another Bay Area station take them and trade on their nine-decade heritage in the area.
+KFRC's existence is only acknowledged in form of hourly legal IDs as "KCBS-AM, KFRC-FM and HD1, San Francisco, Oakland, San Jose" at :59 past the hour.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 KFRC-FM, along with KCBS, KITS, KLLC and KZDG were retained by Entercom, while KMVQ was placed in a divestiture trust (along with Entercom's KOIT, KBLX and KUFX) in preparation of a sale to a permanent owner.
 The merger was approved on November 9, 2017, and was consummated on November 17.